khiem20tc/khiem20tc/README.md

 ### 💭 Random Quote of the Day

 ```
-"Happiness is a journey, not a destination."
+"The best sex is fun."
 ```

 ### Background 💪